Victoria (Alberta provincial electoral district)

-Victoria was one of the original 25 provincial electoral districts in Alberta, named for Fort Victoria on the North Saskatchewan River.
+Victoria was one of the original 25 provincial electoral districts in Alberta, Canada, named for Fort Victoria on the North Saskatchewan River.
 It was mandated to return a single member to the Legislative Assembly of Alberta by the first past the post method until 1917, and by instant-runoff voting from 1926 until it was abolished in 1940.

 History

 Boundary history

 The Victoria electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The district was carried over from the old Victoria electoral district which returned a single member to the Legislative Assembly of the Northwest Territories from 1894 to 1905.
+The district was carried over from the old Victoria electoral district which returned a single member to the Legislative Assembly of the North-West Territories from 1894 to 1905.
 The old electoral district had covered the part of the District of Alberta directly north and east of Edmonton.
 The new province moved Victoria's boundary further east to the Fourth Meridian, to reflect the change in Alberta's shape, while the northwest part of Victoria became the new district of Sturgeon.

-Jack Shera the incumbent from the Northwest Territories Legislature who was first elected in 1898 Northwest Territories general election was defeated in the 1905 general election by Liberal Francis A. Walker.
+Jack Shera the incumbent from the North-West Territories Legislature who was first elected in 1898 Northwl-West Territories general election was defeated in the 1905 general election by Liberal Francis A. Walker.

 In 1909, the area north of the North Saskatchewan River was split off to create the Pakan district, named for the town at Fort Victoria.
 This greatly reduced Victoria's size and moved its namesake outside of its boundaries.
 It covered approximately the same area as the present-day Lamont County, along with Fort Saskatchewan.

 Victoria disappeared in 1940 when it was merged with Whitford to create Willingdon.